ErpNetDocs/tech/advanced/user-business-rules/examples/manage-user-status.md

 - **$FromUserStatusId** – relates to the initial user status.
 - **$ToUserStatusId** – relates to the targeted user status.

-You need to first select them from the list of attributes of the **Condition** of the user business rule and then specify the **ID** of the user status in the **Value** field.
+In order to manage these variables, you can select them from the list of attributes of the **Condition** of the user business rule.

+Then, proceed to specify the **ID** of the respective user status in the **Value** field.

 ### Step-by-step example

-In this example, we will call the STATECHANGING event for documents of type *BGVATDeclarations*.
+In this example, we will call the "STATECHANGING" event for documents of type *BGVATDeclarations*.

 1. Create at least two new user statuses.